 Today we will learn how to write graphical applications in Python.

-We will use library that is not built-in Python (similar to pytest
+We will use a library that is not built into Python (similar to pytest

 your virtual environment and then use